How to Set Up a Business Recycling Program

 For free technical assistance, please call the Environmental Services Department at 858-694-7000.

 2. Design a user-friendly recycling program.
-Use this guide to find a local recycler.

 - Choose a waste hauler based on their responsiveness.
 Start with the business' current hauler or if your contract is expiring and/or your current hauler can't provide you with recycling services, consider or a different franchise hauler.